Skip to main content

 Can supporters outside Arizona vote in the poll?

-Yes.
-The si.com/high-school/arizona poll is publicly accessible from any location with an internet connection — family members in other states, college coaches watching a recruit, or Arizona alumni living elsewhere can all vote without any geographic restriction.
-This is one reason statewide prep-sports polls at national media brands tend to attract higher total vote counts than locally embedded newspaper widgets; the potential voter universe is effectively unlimited.
+The si.com/high-school/arizona poll is publicly accessible from any location with an internet connection — no geographic restriction exists.
+Family members in other states, college coaches monitoring a recruit, Arizona alumni living elsewhere: all vote the same way a local would.
+That geographic openness is one structural reason national-media brand polls like SBLive's tend to reach higher vote totals than locally embedded newspaper widgets, where discoverability is narrower.

 Platform specifics

-Who presents the Arizona High School Athlete of the Week?
+Who presents the WaFd Bank Arizona Athlete of the Week, and who runs it?

-WaFd Bank is the presenting sponsor — a regional bank based in Seattle with significant Arizona retail-branch presence, including locations across the Phoenix metro and Tucson.
-SBLive, the prep-sports platform operating under the Sports Illustrated brand as High School on SI, administers the poll, curates nominees, and publishes results at si.com/high-school/arizona.
-SBLive runs the same WaFd Bank format across other western states, but the Arizona edition covers one of the largest and most competitive high school athletics markets in the Mountain West.
+WaFd Bank — a regional bank headquartered in Seattle with Arizona retail-branch locations across the Phoenix metro and Tucson — has served as presenting sponsor since at least the 2022–23 school year.
+SBLive, the prep-sports platform operating as High School on SI under the Sports Illustrated brand, administers the poll, curates nominees, and publishes results at si.com/high-school/arizona.
+SBLive runs the same WaFd Bank format across other western states, but the Arizona edition spans one of the largest state-level high school athletics markets in the Mountain West — 700-plus AIA member schools across all six enrollment divisions.

-All six AIA enrollment divisions are eligible — from 1A rural programmes to 6A Phoenix-metro powerhouses.
-The most frequently nominated schools cluster in the 6A East Valley (Chandler, Hamilton, Basha, Highland — Gilbert) and 6A Desert Valley (Liberty, Centennial — Peoria) conferences, as well as 5A Central (Brophy, Arcadia, Cactus) and 5A Southern (Salpointe Catholic — Tucson).
-Flagstaff and other Northern Arizona schools appear regularly in fall and spring seasons.
+All six AIA enrollment divisions are eligible — from 1A rural programs to 6A Phoenix-metro schools.
+The most frequently nominated cluster in the 6A East Valley (Chandler, Hamilton, Basha, Highland — Gilbert) and 6A Desert Valley (Liberty, Centennial — Peoria) conferences, along with 5A Central programs (Brophy, Arcadia, Cactus) and 5A Southern (Salpointe Catholic, Tucson).
+Flagstaff and other northern Arizona schools appear regularly in fall cross country and spring track weeks.
+Enrollment does not gate the outcome — the ballot is open to any AIA athlete who earns a nomination.

-Does the poll cover all sports, or only football and basketball?
+Does this poll cover all sports, or mainly football and basketball?

 Custom orders